brenobragalha/brenobragalha.com/content/_index.md

 aliases: '/about'
 ---

-I'm a Software Engineer currently building solutions for the Fintech market.
-The Java ecosystem is my go-to approach, but I'm always coding with other languages and paradigms in my spare time.

-I also love building my own solutions, messing with on-premises setups, and testing questionable tools and approaches just for the fun of it.
+I'm a Software Engineer currently building solutions for the Fintech market mainly with the Java ecosystem.
+I also love creating my own stuff using all kinds of languages and paradigms, messing with on-prem setups, and testing questionable tools and approaches just for the fun of it.

 I've been modifying game files and taking apart hardware since I was 12 to see how things worked inside.
 That early curiosity eventually led to a formal education in Systems Analysis and a specialization in Full-stack Development.